tkhq/qos/src/qos_json/SPEC.md

   map/object field before canonicalization.
 - New fields SHOULD be optional unless every deployed reader can tolerate the field.
+- Public keys SHOULD be encoded as lowercase hex strings.
+This keeps key material more readable during review/audit and avoids introducing extra alphabet/format dependencies (for example SS58) into all implementations.
+- Other binary values SHOULD be encoded as either lowercase hex strings or base64 strings, as specified by each signing object schema.
+- Each signing object schema MUST explicitly specify the binary encoding used by each byte field and keep it stable for compatibility.
-- Binary values SHOULD be lowercase hex strings unless the signing object schema explicitly specifies another representation.
-Rust schemas SHOULD use `#[serde(with = "qos_hex::serde")]` for byte fields represented this way.
+- Rust schemas SHOULD use `#[serde(with = "qos_hex::serde")]` for byte fields
+  represented as hex.
+Base64-encoded byte fields SHOULD use an explicit serde adapter chosen by that schema.
 - Enums SHOULD use serde's
   [externally tagged representation](https://serde.rs/enum-representations.html)
   unless the signing object schema explicitly specifies another representation.